A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: Theoretical Results

-We now consider the case of $\alpha = 1$ and operate under a compact parameter space $\Theta$.
-This consideration is rather mild, as both the Normal-Gamma prior (for Type I $\ssg$) and the Gaussian prior (for Type II $\ssg$) place super-exponentially decaying mass away from their modes.
-Consequently, one may truncate the original parameter space to a sufficiently large compact subset without affecting the resulting $\tssg$ algorithm, as detailed in Section \ref{app:TAVIE-SSG-compact} of the Supplementary Materials.
-In this setting, the corresponding variational risk bounds are computed under the divergence measure $\mathcal{H}^{2}(\theta \parallel \theta_0)$, which is the average of the squared Hellinger distance between $p(y_i\mid \mathbf{x}_i, \theta)$ and $p(y_i\mid \mathbf{x}_i, \theta_0)$, having the form:
+We next treat the case $\alpha=1$ under a compact parameter space $\Theta$.
+This restriction is rather mild, as our prior choices in Section~\ref{subsec:prior-posterior} place super-exponentially decaying mass away from their modes, allowing truncation of the original parameter space to a sufficiently large compact subset; see Section~\ref{subsec:compact-parameter-space} of Supplementary Materials.
+In this setting, variational risk is measured by the average squared Hellinger distance: